 Today, perioperative imaging methods and diagnostic examinations enable surgeons to be informed and prepared about the problem before entering the operating room.
 Thus, morbidity, mortality and complication rates are reduced.

 The risk of encountering long-term problems that need to be corrected surgically after mini-gastric bypass is very low.
 In case of intraabdominal bleeding, classical surgical methods and diagnostic laparoscopy are gold standards.
 The bleeding stapler line will solve the problem by placing stitches, applying clips and using hemostatic agents.
 Sutures and omental flaps can also be used in acute marginal ulcer bleeding.
-Likewise, gastric pouch leaks and anastomotic leaks can be treated with sutures and omental flap, unlike tube stomach.
+Likewise, gastric pouch leaks and anastomotic leaks can be treated with sutures and omental flap, unlike gastric sleeve.